thepigeongenerator/PixelControlLayer/README.md

     // define the pixel control layer using the graphics device to set the correct internal texture size _pixelControlLayer = new PixelControlLayer(_graphics.GraphicsDevice);

+    // OR: define your own size
+    _pixelControlLayer = new PixelControlLayer(_graphics.GraphicsDevice, 64, 64);

     base.Initialize();
 }
 ```